modern-python/that-depends/README.md

 # sync resolving is also allowed if there is no uninitialized async resources in dependencies
 DIContainer.simple_factory.sync_resolve()

-# otherwise you can initialize async resources beforehand one by one or in one call:
+# otherwise you can initialize resources beforehand one by one or in one call:
-await DIContainer.init_async_resources()
+await DIContainer.init_resources()
 ```

 ## Resolve dependencies not described in container